formkiq/docs.formkiq.com/docs/tutorials/Opensearch/opensearch-ssh-tunnel.md

 * **KeyPairName**

-Select from the dropdown the KeyPair created in the previous step.
+Select from the dropdown the Key Pair created in the previous step.

 * **LatestAmiId**